-10 things YOUR HORSE WOULD BE HAPPY IF YOU KNEW
+10 THINGS YOUR HORSE WOULD BE HAPPY IF YOU KNEW

 Locate your horse’s shoulder blade’s back edge

 While your horse is standing squarely, feel gently but firmly with your fingertips to find the back edge of the shoulder blade (scapula).
-You’ll feel where firm muscular area drops off.
+You’ll feel where the firm muscular area drops off.
 Make note of that location for saddle position.

 Determine how far it swings back

-Lift front knee and pull it forward while feeling with your other hand as the shoulder muscles pull the scapula backward.
+Lift the front knee and pull it forward while feeling with your other hand as the shoulder muscles pull the scapula backward.
 This is what happens in full stride.
 Feel firmly to be sure you locate the furthermost point of the backswing and muscle bulge.

-Observe the natural downward curve of the center back area of your horse’s topline profile at standstill
+Observe the natural downward curve of the center back area of your horse’s topline profile at a standstill